Parental Bullying: How Childhood Trauma Amplifies Workplace Abuse

 If you’ve got a child with an abusive parent, that child has a job which is to bond with the parent... [ellipses for spoken pauses].
 Bonding... is part of our biology through the attachment system that drives approach behaviors to connect and engage, experienced as the emotion of love.
 When facing an abusive caregiver, it’s way too dangerous to respond to mistreatment the way you would when fully empowered—which is to withdraw or confront—because a baby or young child cannot afford that; it’s the opposite of attachment engagement behaviors.

 Betrayal blindness thus becomes “a way to survive that relationship because by not seeing the betrayal in its at all or in its fullness, the engagement, the behavioral attachment behaviors can continue” (Freyd, 1997).
 When protectors become perpetrators or fail to protect, as in the case of a nonprotective parent, the child faces an impossible bind.
 Full awareness of this betrayal would sever the child's lifeline of care and survival.
 It would also leave them without a caretaker to hold the dysregulation of such devastating awareness.
 The adaptation of splitting, hence, allows the child to maintain attachment despite abuse, leading over time to a form of desensitization to the harmful behavior.
+This adaptation does not remain on the level of coping alone.
+It becomes woven into identity, so that the child learns to disown their own perceptions, feelings, and needs, and to see themselves as the problem rather than the abuse.
+This is one of the ways in which complex relational trauma is fundamentally an injury to the sense of self.

 Psychological Splitting